 Come fall, redbud trees sport beautiful golden color.
-The decidious tree's seedpods hold on through the winter.
-Because of the large amounts of seeds they produce, redbuds can seed about the garden but luckily, they are fairly easy to pick up where they aren't welcome.
+The deciduous tree's seedpods hold on through the winter.
+Because of the large amounts of seeds they produce, redbuds can seed about the garden but luckily, they are fairly easy to remove from where they aren't wanted.

-Redbuds have few problems to note and are fairly disease- and pest-resistant.
+Redbuds are fairly disease- and pest-resistant.
 One thing you may notice is that redbuds are sensitive to herbicides, which cause new growth to look puckered, contorted, or even tattered.
-When someone, whether it be you, a neighbor, or even a farmer, sprays an herbicide to kill weeds, it can be carried in the wind and affect your redbud's growth.
+When someone, whether it be you, a neighbor, or even a farmer miles away, sprays an herbicide to kill weeds, it can be carried on the wind and affect your redbud's growth.

-There have been exciting new introductions of redbuds of late.
-The latest research released has focused on dwarf varieties, which are ideal for small garden settings.
+There have been lots o f exciting new redbud introductions recently.
+The latest breeding work has focused on dwarf varieties, which are ideal for small garden settings.
 Many novelty varieties have also been introduced, like new weeping forms with burgundy foliage.
-An example of a recent variety with colored foliage is The Rising Sun, which features orange growth that fades to gold then bright chartreuse.